Off-Campus Program

 Institute of American Indian Arts (IAIA)

 The program operates from the campus of the Institute of American Indian Arts (IAIA) located just a few miles south of Santa Fe's downtown.
 Established in 1962, IAIA is the only four-year degree fine arts institution in the nation dedicated to contemporary Native American and Alaska Native arts.
-As our institutional partner, IAIA has opened its classrooms, library, residence halls and cafe to Dartmouth students.
+As our institutional partner, IAIA has opened its classrooms, library, and cafe to Dartmouth students.

 Students will have meal plans at the IAIA café sufficient to cover lunch and dinner on weekdays.